Stefan Białas

-Stefan Feliks Bialas (born 8 December 1948 in Siemianowice Śląskie) is a former Polish football player and manager.
+Stefan Feliks Bialas (born 8 December 1948) is a Polish former professional football manager and player.

+Career

-He played for several Polish clubs, including Ruch Chorzów, Legia Warsaw and Śląsk Wrocław.
-He then moved to France and played for Gueugnon, Besançon, Nœux-les-Mines, Paris FC and Creil.
+Bialas played for several Polish clubs, including Ruch Chorzów, Legia Warsaw and Śląsk Wrocław.
+He then moved to France and played for Gueugnon, Besançon, US Nœux-les-Mines, Paris FC and Creil.

 He later began a coaching career, first as assistant manager of Paris FC, then with Compiègne, Creil, Beauvais, Club Olympique des Transports and Stade Tunisien, and working briefly as a coach for Cracovia in 2006.
-On 12 May 2006 Bialas was appointed as the manager of Jagiellonia Białystok.
-On 7 June 2008 he mutually terminated his contract with the club.
+On 12 May 2006, Bialas was appointed as the manager of Jagiellonia Białystok.
+On 7 June 2008, he mutually terminated his contract with the club.
 On 14 March 2010 he was officially named as the head coach of Legia Warsaw, where he was replaced by Maciej Skorża on 1 June 2010.

-He has commentated for several Canal + during the Ligue 1 matches.
+Since mid-2000s, he has been providing commentary on Ligue 1 games for Canal+ Sport and Eleven Sports.